-Healthcare sector data breaches are taking place more and more often than ever before.
-The healthcare data breach figures for 2019 have yet to be drawn up, but so far 494 data breaches of more than 500 records have been made known to the HHS’ Office for Civil Rights and more than 41.11 million records were exposed, stolen, or impermissibly revealed in 2019.
-That makes 2019 the worst year on record for healthcare data breaches and the second worst in terms of the number of healthcare records that were impacted.
+Healthcare sector data breaches are taking place at an unprecedented level.
+The healthcare data breach figures for 2019 have yet to be drawn up, but so far 494 data breaches of more than 500 records have been made known to the HHS’ Office for Civil Rights and more than 41.11 million records were exposed, stolen, or impermissibly disclosed in 2019.
+That makes 2019 the worst year on record for healthcare data breaches and the second worst in terms of the number of healthcare records that have been breached.

-The sad state of healthcare security was emphasised by a survey of healthcare security worker completed towards the end of 2019 by Black Book Market Research.
+The sad state of healthcare security was emphasised by a survey of healthcare security workers that was completed towards the end of 2019 by Black Book Market Research.
 The survey was sent to 2,876 security workers from 733 provider groups to spot cybersecurity gaps, vulnerabilities, and deficiencies in the healthcare sector.

-The survey showed that over 93% of healthcare groups suffered a data breach between Q3, 2016.
-57% of surveyed healthcare providers were hit by d more than five breaches in that period.
-Even though there is a high danger of a data breach occurring, investment in cybersecurity is nowhere near the level it should be.
+The survey showed that over 93% of healthcare groups suffered a data breach since Q3, 2016.
+57% of surveyed healthcare providers were hit by more than five breaches in that period.
+Even though there is a considerable risk of a data breach occurring, investment in cybersecurity is nowhere near the level it should be.